walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ### Requirements

 Custom `jvm` arguments can be specified in the `requirements` section of the `configuration` object.
-[Concord Agent](./index.html/#concord-agent) pass these arguments to JVM when starts the process:
+[Concord Agent](./index.html/#concord-agent) pass these arguments to the process' JVM:

 ```yaml
 configuration: